xayanide/event-handler-loader/README.md

 If an event handler is missing required keys or receives invalid types and values with those keys, an error will be thrown appropriately.

 For example.

-`exportType: "default"` (`default` by default) will look for event handler modules with default exports.
+`exportType: "default"` (`default` by default) will look for event handler modules with default exports only.

 ```ts
 await loadEventHandlers("DirectoryToModulesWithNamedExports", eventEmitter, { exportType: "default", });
 ```

-However, if it encounters named exports when it's expecting default exports:
+However, when it encounters named exports when it's expecting default exports:

 ```sh
 Error: Invalid event handler module.
 Must be a default export.
 ```

-Make sure your event handlers follow the required structure.
+Make sure your event handlers follow the required and configured structure.

 ## Use Cases